bandemer/fcopyrights/README.md

 # fcopyrights
-WebExtension for creating text files with copyright infos for Adobe Stock or Fotolia photos
+WebExtension for creating text files with copyright infos for Stock Photos